IcewyrmGames/IcewyrmGames.github.io/_articles/GameSystemsP1.md

 From a designer’s perspective, good systems should be five things: comprehensible, consistent, predictable, extensible, and elegant.

+![][Vagrant Story]
-{% include image.html src="/img/gamesystems-vagrantstory.jpg" text="This is the Vagrant Story weapon crafting chart.
-Fun game, but weapon crafting was incredibly obtuse and over-complicated." %}
+<cite>This is the Vagrant Story weapon crafting chart.
+Fun game, but weapon crafting was incredibly obtuse and over-complicated.</cite>

 - __Comprehensible.__
 	- You, the designer, should understand all the parts of your system.
 You should know how you choose various values in your game, why you do it that way, and what other rules and content those values impact.
 If you want to adjust your gameplay in a specific way, you should know what to change to get that result.